MikeDigitize/JSFundamentals/README.md

 ### Let and const

 ES6 introduced two new ways for variables to be declared - <code>const</code> and <code>let</code>.
-These both have different scoping criteria to var and function, and are also handled differently by the compiler (see the next section for an explanation as to how).
+These both have different scoping criteria to var and function, and are also handled differently by the compiler.
 Const and let are lexically block scoped which means they are available only within the block <code>{ }</code> they are declared in.

 ```javascript
 for (let i = 0; i < 5; i++) {